Harvey Boulter: Namibian ventures and murder charge

 Boulter claims to have invested some N$150 million in Namibia since 2011, and he acquired permanent resident status in 2017.
 During a helicopter flight in 2012, Boulter spotted an estate near Kamanjab in Namibia which could be converted to an exclusive hunting farm.
 At the time it was run as lion rehabilitation center by Uwe and Tammy Hoth, who eventually sold their adjacent properties, Kavita Lion Lodge and Pionier, to a Boulter-controlled company.
 After Boulter's divorce from his wife Leonorah, he spent an increasing amount of time at the estate, then known as Kaross.

 Boulter was arrested after Gerhard van Wyk (54), whom he employed as manager of the 66,000-acre property, was shot during a scuffle at a barbecue on the farm on February 27, 2021.
 Boulter's lawyer confirmed that the billionaire had been charged with murder and was in police custody.

 Boulter was initially charged with obstruction of justice, which was later dropped as new evidence emerged, and illegal possession of a firearm and ammunition, and was expected to appear in the Outjo Magistrate Court on 23 April for his bail application.
-When he failed to show up, the court learned that he was not in Outjo or in detention, but in the Auas Hills Private Hospital, located in the plush Auas Hills Retirement Village, Windhoek, as per doctor’s instructions.
+When he failed to show up, the court learned that he was not in Outjo or in detention, but in the Auas Hills Private Hospital, located in the plush Auas Hills Retirement Village, Windhoek, as per doctor's instructions.
 On 11 May, Magistrate Udjombala rejected his bail application, and ordered that he be detained at Kamanjab police station to await his court appearance on 30 June.
-Boulter was however quarantined for supposed Covid-19 at the Safari Court Hotel, before being transferred to Paramount Healthcare Centre for an undisclosed ailment.
+Boulter was however quarantined for supposed COVID-19 at the Safari Court Hotel, before being transferred to Paramount Healthcare Centre for an undisclosed ailment.
 In July he was granted N$500,000 bail on condition that he resides at a fixed Windhoek address and reports weekly to the local police.
 Boulter's bail conditions were amended in January 2022, to allow him to travel anywhere in Namibia for up to 3 months without the need to report to Windhoek Police.

-In an additional twist, the widow of the deceased demanded N$55Mn from Boulter in an alleged attempted extortion and blackmail campaign, in which evidence emerged that he had not pointed a gun to the head of the deceased as she had stated under oath.
+Van Wyk's family has initiated an N$84.5 million lawsuit as compensation for his death.